rolkas13/capstone-project/README.md

 $$
 (enc_{finish} - enc_{start}/ 10/ 2 =-3.1328
 $$
 The result is close to $\pi$.
-That meas that enccoer reading is already scaled to radians.
+That meas that encoder reading is already scaled to radians.

-### Input Encoder
+### Input Potentiometer
-Absolute encoder, produces output with range [-99.11, 97.61].
+Absolute potentiometer, produces output with range [-99.11, 97.61].
 Additional processing is neccessary for continous angle measurement.

 ### Tachometer